Bayer fails to block generic cancer drug in India's top court

 The decision, which upholds earlier rulings, will be seen as a blow for global drugmakers’ efforts to hold on to exclusivity on high-price medicines in India.

-Under a global Trade-Related Aspects of Intellectual Property Rights agreement, countries can issue compulsory licenses on certain drugs that are deemed unaffordable to a large section of their populations.
+Under a global Trade-Related Aspects of Intellectual Property Rights agreement, countries can issue compulsory licences on certain drugs that are deemed unaffordable to a large section of their populations.

-But Bayer has been fighting this compulsory license, arguing that it weakens the international patent system and endangers pharmaceutical research.
+But Bayer has been fighting this compulsory licence, arguing that it weakens the international patent system and endangers pharmaceutical research.

 Natco was first given permission by the Indian patents office in 2012 to sell generic Nexavar at 8,800 rupees ($141) for a month’s dose, a fraction of Bayer’s price of 280,000 rupees.
 Bayer challenged this decision in the long-running case.